Sarasota County, FL

 Mosquitoes thrive by breeding in standing water around your home.
 Mosquito bite prevention is key to avoiding all mosquito-related illnesses in both humans and animals.
 Let’s “Fight the Bite” together with these three easy steps:

 Sarasota County Mosquito Management is here to help.
-If you have a mosquito problem, please call 311 for more information or schedule a Service Request.
+If you have a mosquito problem, please call 311 for more information or utilize our online Service Request form.

 Eliminating mosquito breeding grounds is one of the best preventative measures to reduce mosquito populations and to protect your home.